[Courtesy of 14 Parishes' Website]

 instagram.com/coco_hut_nola

-[Coco Hut Caribbean Restaurant, Instagram]
+[Coco Hut, Instagram]

-Located in the historic Seventh Ward, Coco Hut Caribbean Restaurant brings authentic island flavors to New Orleans in a casual, welcoming atmosphere.
+Located in the historic Seventh Ward, Coco Hut brings authentic island flavors to New Orleans in a casual, welcoming atmosphere.
 This family-owned establishment offers both indoor and outdoor seating, with a relaxed vibe that makes you feel right at home.
 Their signature Jerk Salmon stands out for its perfect balance of Caribbean spices and just the right amount of heat, served with flavorful sides like their renowned seasoned greens and fresh garden salads with house-made dressings.

 While the extensive menu of Caribbean classics draws crowds, don't miss their selection of house-made tropical teas.
 These refreshing beverages are crafted daily using traditional recipes and fresh ingredients, providing the perfect complement to their spice-forward dishes.
 Whether you're a spice enthusiast or prefer milder flavors, Coco Hut's accommodating kitchen staff can adjust heat levels to suit your palate, making it a must-visit destination for authentic Caribbean cuisine in New Orleans.